jlobrant/mlopsdemov2/README.md

 ### Create 3 AML Workspaces to use in the demo

 Before executing the az cli commands, please update the workspace names in yml files.
-The workspaces yml files are stored in the **workspace** folder.
+The workspaces yml files are stored in the **/workspace** folder.

 ![image](https://user-images.githubusercontent.com/31459994/192031844-09031ce6-3c7f-489c-8418-99b7d02a9c71.png)